voyed/draft-srv6ops-addressing-guideline/draft-doe-srv6ops-srv6-addressing-guidelines.md

    off the public Internet, limiting the blast‑radius of route leaks or spoofing.
-A Global‑Unicast scheme is possible but demands airtight RPKI and strict ingress filters; it is therefore *NOT RECOMMENDED* unless strong business drivers outweigh the risk. *RFC 9602* specifies *5F00::/16* for operators willing to deploy new strict edge ACLs and ROA is also a viable option.
+A Global‑Unicast scheme is possible but demands airtight RPKI and strict ingress filters; it is therefore *NOT RECOMMENDED* unless strong business drivers outweigh the risk.
+RFC9602 specifies *5F00::/16* for operators willing to deploy new strict at their border and edge ACLs ROA is also a viable option.

    The **C‑SID** paradigm compresses 16‑bit Segment Identifiers inside a /48 locator—balancing header overhead with FIB scale while allowing deterministic summarisation.

+# Conventions and Definitions

+{::boilerplate bcp14-tagged}

 # Terminology